Importer of Record Service in the Republic of the Congo

 Aviation: Aircraft parts and maintenance tools fall under strict classification codes.
 An IOR ensures compliance with aerospace tariff rules.

-automotive: The import of electric vehicles and spare parts is increasing.
+Automotive industry: The import of electric vehicles and spare parts is increasing.
 These often involve complex customs procedures, which an IOR is well-equipped to manage.

 Conclusion